 Probation Officer Thomas Gahl was shot and killed while making contact at a residence in Indianapolis of a newly-released probationer with a life-long history of mental illness.

 The purpose of the visit was to have obtained a urine specimen to determine whether the probationer had been taking drugs.
-Before Officer Gahl could do so, he was struck with three shotgun blasts by the offender in an unprovoked attack.
+Before Probation Officer Gahl could do so, he was struck with three shotgun blasts by the offender in an unprovoked attack.

-Officer Gahl had previously served with the Indiana Department of Correction at the Indiana State Prison in Michigan City and the Federal Bureau of Prisons at the United States Penitentiary in Terre Haute.
+He had previously served with the Indiana Department of Correction at the Indiana State Prison in Michigan City and the Federal Bureau of Prisons at the United States Penitentiary in Terre Haute.

-He was survived by his wife, two young sons, brother and mother.
+Probation Officer Gahl was survived by his wife, two young sons, brother and mother.